opmaksim/Project_SignalMaster/x3d_shallow_ntu60_xsub/README.md

 # Learning process

-If you check the files for pyskl framework, clone or folk the [Pyskl Github repository](https://github.com/kennymckormick/pyskl/tree/main).
+If you want to check the required files for training and test, clone or folk the [Pyskl Github repository](https://github.com/kennymckormick/pyskl/tree/main).

 ## Train command